ENEROFoundry/ENEROFoundry/docs/principles.md

 The ontology must have a unique name, a distinct prefix, and a permanent identifier.

 ## Specification
-- The ontology name should fit the scope
+- The ontology name must reflect its scope
-- The prefix should be
+- The prefix should be concise and derived from the ontology name

-# 4 Versioning
+# 5 Versioning

 ## Definition
 The ontology provider has documented procedures for versioning the ontology, and different versions of ontology are marked, stored, and officially released.